 In a professional manner, express your personal problems and struggles of being a working mom.
 Get help from your colleagues to sort things better and, in return, help them out whenever you can.

 However, while doing this, do not make parenting an excuse to slack off from duties and tasks.

 Being a working mom definitely has its challenges, and it's not easy to juggle a career and a family at the same time.
-I hope these daily habits help you achieve a better work-life balance.
+We hope these daily habits help you achieve a better work-life balance.

-I also hope it reminds you that you're doing great as a working mom.
+We also hope it reminds you that you're doing great as a working mom.